stevegrunwell/value-objects/slides.md

 Note:

-While they're related, please don't confused Value Objects with Data Transfer Objects (DTOs).
+While they're related, please don't confuse Value Objects with Data Transfer Objects (DTOs).

 DTOs are meant to provide a simplified representation of an entity or model; think how you might format the model to send it to the front end of your app.
+These are generally used in two places: when you're ingesting user requests and when you're sending data out of the application (front-end, APIs, etc.).

 Value objects, on the other hand, represent a single value.